Bohmian quantum mechanics revisited: Bohmian quantum mechanics

 We further know that

 But since $\vec{v}=\frac{\vec{\nabla}S}{m}$\,, then eq.(4) becomes

-The phase of the wave, which can be chosen to represent the classical spin of the particle, is an internal property, will now have a physical meaning (measurable quantity).
-If this spin is conserved, then the right hand-side of eq.(5) vanishes, and hence one can write
+The phase of the classical wave is in general not a measurable quantity, but it can now have a physical meaning (measurable quantity).
+If this phase density is conserved, then the right hand-side of eq.(5) vanishes, and hence one can write

 by expanding the second term in the right hand-side of eq.(5).

 Let us now combine eqs.(3) and (6) to obtain

 Now if we assume that $V$ is a function of $R$ only, one can solve eq.(7) by setting each side equal to a constant, $E$, \emph{viz.},